Is A Sense Of Dread A Sign Of Something More Serious?

 However, many medical providers consider a sense of impending doom to be a legitimate symptom of different medical conditions.
 For example, anaphylaxis, or severe allergic reactions, can cause some people to feel dread before other symptoms occur.
 So can seizures, heart attacks, and blood clots.
 Certain types of tumors, including brain tumors and tumors in the adrenal glands, may also cause you to feel dread.

 • Generalized anxiety disorders: Anxiety disorders may also lead you to experience frequent feelings of dread, physical threat, or life-threatening danger.
 If you have been previously diagnosed with anxiety, discussing the root cause of your feelings of doom may help you manage this symptom.
-If you have not been diagnosed with anxiety but frequently experience dread along with other common anxiety symptoms like fatigue, unexplained body pain, or difficulty concentrating, you may want to discuss your symptoms with a mental health provider.
+If you have not been diagnosed with anxiety but frequently experience dread along with other common anxiety symptoms like fatigue, shortness of breath, unexplained body pain, or difficulty concentrating, you may want to discuss your symptoms with a mental health provider.
 A proper diagnosis of anxiety may help explain why you’re feeling the way you do.

 • Panic Disorder: Panic disorders are characterized by frequent panic attacks, which are episodes of intense anxiety or fear that may occur unexpectedly.
 People living with panic disorders may experience dread due to the unpredictable nature of panic attacks.
 Because panic attacks may also be accompanied by a sense of doom or despair, unexplained dread may be a result of an underlying panic disorder.